List of Sega Genesis games

 The Genesis library was initially modest, but eventually grew to contain games to appeal to all types of players.
 The initial pack-in title was Altered Beast, which was later replaced with Sonic the Hedgehog.
 Top sellers included Sonic the Hedgehog, its sequel Sonic the Hedgehog 2, and Disney's Aladdin.
 During development for the console, Sega Enterprises in Japan focused on developing action games while Sega of America was tasked with developing sports games.
 A large part of the appeal of the Genesis library during the console's lifetime was the arcade-based experience of its games, as well as more difficult entries such as Ecco the Dolphin and sports games such as Joe Montana Football.
 Compared to its competition, Sega advertised to an older audience by hosting more mature games, including the uncensored version of Mortal Kombat.

-This is an alphabetical list of released games for the Sega Genesis.
-Titles listed do not include releases for the Sega CD and Sega 32X add-ons.
+Titles listed do not include releases for the Sega CD and 32X add-ons, or titles released through the online service Sega Meganet in Japan.
 Included in this list are titles not licensed by Sega, including releases in Taiwan by several developers such as Gamtec, as well as releases by Accolade before being licensed following the events of Sega v.
 Accolade.
 This list also includes titles developed by unlicensed third-party developers after the discontinuation of the Genesis, such as Pier Solar and the Great Architects.
-Any unlicensed games will have "yes" in the unlicensed column.

 A few games were only released exclusively on the Sega Channel subscription service, which was active from 1994 to 1998, in the US.
 This means that, whilst cartridges were officially released for use on PAL and Japanese consoles, they were unavailable physically in the US.
 While few games were released this way, some of them are considered to be staples in the Genesis library, such as Pulseman and Mega Man: The Wily Wars.